Terracotta-OSS/terracotta-parent/README.md

 ## Changelog

+### 5.13
+* Moving license plugin to this parent with reasonable defaults.
+  child projects should be able to remove all mentions of this plugin unless defaults don't fit

 ### 5.12
 * New maven-forge-plugin with proper failsafe/surefire JAVA_HOME env var support (previous versions did not correctly hack this variable in failsafe)